overlordLoki/overlordLoki/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Sure!
-Here's a more concise version of your GitHub `README.md`:

----

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Tymon Anderson! 👋

 Welcome to my GitHub profile!
 I'm passionate about web development, AI, Games and other Data technologies.